 Bendigo-Ophir Mineral Resources

-The project contains a new Inferred Mineral Resource Estimate (MRE2021) of 643K ounces of gold @ 1.0g/t (0.25 g/t Au lower cut-off grade, no top-cut), an estimate based on drill results to June 2021 and reported in September 2021 which the Company interprets has the potential to be further expanded and developed into a low cost per ounce heap leach operation, with ore from bulk tonnage open pits.
+The project contains a new Mineral Resource Estimate (MRE2023) of 3Moz gold @ 1.9g/t (0.25 g/t Au lower cut-off grade, no top-cut), an estimate based on drill results to December 2022 and reported in February 2023 which the Company interprets has the potential to be further.

 The Bendigo-Ophir resources occur in 4 deposits that are inferred to extend in a northerly direction within the RSSZ which hosts gold mineralization over a recognised strike length of >20km.